Conjugator length in Thompson's groups: Norm and Length

-The \newword{norm} $\|\f\|$ of a strand diagram $\f$ is its number of interior nodes (i.e.~merges and splits).
-A strand diagram $\f$ is \newword{trivial} if $\|\f\|=0$.
-Note that $\|\f^{-1}\|=\|\f\|$, $\|\f\cdot \g\|=\|\f\|+\|\g\|$, and $\|\f\g\| \leq \|\f\|+\|\g\|$ for any strand diagrams $\f$ and $\g$.
-Note also that if $f\in F$, then the strand diagram for $f$ always has the same number of merges as splits, and therefore the norm $\|f\|$ must be even.
-The following proposition relates the norm of such an element to its length.
+If $f$ is an element of $F$ (i.e.~a reduced $(1,1)$-strand diagram), then $f$ always has the same number of merges as splits, and therefore the norm $\|f\|$ must be even.
+The following proposition relates the norm of each element of $F$ to its word length.

 \begin{proposition} For any $f\in F$, we have

 \end{proposition} \begin{proof} Observe that each tree in the reduced tree pair diagram for $f$ has $\|f\|/2$ carets.
 In \cite{For}, Fordham gives a formula for the length of an element as the sum of weights assigned to corresponding pairs of carets in a tree pair diagram.
 Each of his weights is at most~$4$, so it follows easily that $\ell(f) \leq 2 \|f\|$.